Kalarsinga Nayanar: Life

 The life of Kalarsinga Nayanar is described in the Tamil Periya Puranam by Sekkizhar (12th century), which is a hagiography of the 63 Nayanars.
 His name "kalarsinga" means "lion with ankled feet".

 Kalarsinga was a Pallava king from the Kadava dynasty.
 He is said to waged wars on foes and conquered kingdoms to the North, becoming an emperor.
 He was a staunch devotee of the god Shiva, the patron of Shaivism and propagated Shaivism in regions he captured.
 He went on pilgrimages to many Shiva temples.
 He journeyed to Thiruvarur and came with his queen consort at the shrine of Araneri, dedicated to Shiva.
 This temple is identified as the Sri Achaleswarar (Vandarkuzhali) temple, which is located in the Thyagaraja Temple complex.
 She arrived in the temple hall (mandapa) where various flowers were gathered to use as floral offerings to Shiva as well as create garlands for him.
 A flower had fallen from the dais where the garlands were made.
 The queen picked the flower and smelt it.
 In Hinduism, it is taboo to use or smell flowers meant for God, before they are offered to him.
 C.K.
 Subramania Mudaliar's commentary on the Periya Puranam opines the queen was a Samana, whom the king married for political reasons.
 Though she accompanied the king on official visits to temples, as a non-Hindu, she did not worship Shiva.

 Seruthunai Nayanar, another Nayanar, served at the temple noticed the queen's actions.
 He was enraged by the conduct of the Pallava queen.
 Ignoring her royal status, he dragged her by her hair and pushed her on the ground.
 He caught her nose and punished her by severing it.
 The queen screamed in pain.
 The infuriated Kalarsinga rushed to her and asked who had dared to assault his queen and challenge his authority.
 Seruthunai Nayanar took responsibility and explained the rationale of his actions.
 Kalarsinga deemed the punishment inadequate.
 With his sword, he chopped off the hand of the queen, by which he lifted the flower.
 As the devotees in the temple erupted with the cheers of "Hara, Hara" (name of Shiva) lauding his actions, celestial beings shower him with flowers for his just action.
 Kalarsinga ultimately attained Kailash, Shiva's abode after death.

 The tale of Kalarsinga (called Narasinga Nayanaru in the account) is also recalled in the 13th-century Telugu Basava Purana of Palkuriki Somanatha in brief and with some variation.
 Narasinga is described as a Chola king.
 Seruthunai Nayanar is replaced with a simple unnamed flower boy.
 Narasinga is said to first cut the queen's finger, followed by her hand, then her fore arm and finally the entire arm.
 Shiva appeared and took Narasinga with him to his abode, while he also restored the queen's nose and arm.

+Quotes

+The Periyapuranam account of Kazharsinga Nayanar, verse 4097: